 Drainage and Flood Risk

 A Flood Risk and Sustainable Drainage Systems (SuDS) Appraisal has been submitted to Officers on Hertsmere Borough Council.
 The whole site falls within Flood Zone 1 according to the Environment Agency’s maps, which is appropriate for all types of development including residential (which has a low probability, 0.1%, of river flooding annually).
-The proposed masterplan for the site has been developed to consider the existing surface water flood extents and to ensure there is no detriment to offsite areas.
+The proposed masterplan for the site has been developed to consider the extent of the existing surface water and to ensure there is no detriment to offsite areas.
 It is anticipated that SuDS features will be widely dispersed across the site attenuating and treating the developments general surface water runoff and where possible, to enhance biodiversity.

 The importance of the Recycling Centre to existing residents is recognised.
 There were fears that the Recycling Centre would be closed as a result of this development.
 We would like to categorically confirm that we do not own the land at the Recycling Centre and would not have the ability to close the centre.
 We have confirmed with the relevant stakeholders that through appropriate mitigation that both the recycling centre and the proposed development can co-exist without compromise to either.